M7-TROJAN/Bazario-ecommerce-app/README.md

 - **Backend Brilliance:** Powered by C# and the artistry of OOP.
 - **Database Wizardry:** SQL Server and Entity Framework dance in perfect harmony.
 - **Frontend Finesse:** HTML, CSS, JavaScript, jQuery, and Bootstrap form the canvas of our masterpiece.

-## Our Team 🙌💼

-Meet the brilliant minds behind Electro:

-- Mahmoud Sadek
-- Omar Ahmed Abo Ziada
-- Mahmoud Mohamed
-- Saeed Mohamed
-- Mohammed Abdelraheem
-- Anas Ashraf
-- Abdallah Refaey

-## Acknowledgements

-Massive gratitude to our mentor, Eng.
-Christen Zarif, whose guidance was the wind beneath our wings at ITI.
-A heartfelt thank you to Eng.
-Ayman Ayad, the Maestro of ITI Assiut Branch, for nurturing our growth in a vibrant learning environment.